macdonst/enhance-workshop-codemash/docs/module07-crudl-part1-basic-structure.md

 We put the create form inside a details/summary to clean up the page slightly Now we need to make sure that this page has the list of links to display.

-While we are here we add buttons to Update and Delete from the list view.
+While we are here we added buttons to Update and Delete from the list view.
 We will add API routes for those soon.

 - Now we need to pass the data for the links to the page to display.
 - For that add the following to `/app/api/links.mjs`